-The CNG Committee would administer the Amended Plan and would have the authority, among other things, to select employees, directors and consultants to receive awards under the Amended Plan; determine the type, size and terms of awards granted under the Amended Plan; interpret the Amended Plan and related awards; establish, amend and rescind rules and regulations relating to the Amended Plan; and make any other determinations that it believes necessary or advisable for the administration of the Amended Plan.
+The CNG Committee would administer the Amended Plan and would have the authority, among other things, to select employees, directors and consultants to receive awards under the Amended Plan; interpret the Amended Plan and related awards; establish, amend and rescind rules and regulations relating to the Amended Plan; and make any other determinations that it believes necessary or advisable for the administration of the Amended Plan.
 The Board, acting by a majority of its Members in office, would conduct the general administration of the Amended Plan with respect to awards granted to non-employee directors.